erikeldridge/app-quality-cookbook/collaboration/principles.md

 ## Steps

+### Identify principles

-1. Work with your team to identify ~5 qualities you would like in your development environment
+Work with your team to identify ~5 qualities you would like in your development environment

+### Use principles

-2. Practice refering to them when coordinating activities
+Practice refering to them when coordinating activities

+## Reflect

+Did this have an effect on your communication?

 ## Related